AmritaCSN/Identification-Of-Users-with-Social-Behavioural-Biometrics-On-Twitter-Anudeep-G/README.md

 ## Repository Contains

 1. /data - It contains datasets of 4 twitter users.
+Total Samples: 88,209
 2. /src - It contains code files for 3 algorithms and pre-trained word2vec model which is generated while implemnting the code.